Tim Anderson Player Props: White Sox vs. Tigers

-The Chicago White Sox and Tim Anderson, who went 1-for-3 with a double last time out, battle Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Tim Anderson and his .405 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Michael Lorenzen and the Detroit Tigers at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Angels.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Tigers.

 Tim Anderson Game Info & Props vs. the Tigers